 As part of the advanced product knowledge module, we will teach you about wet rooms and tanking systems, how to offer these to your customers and what to charge.
-We will show you when and how to use cement backer boards, commonly used for timber floors which have some spring in them.
+We will show you when and how to use cement backer boards, commonly used for timber floors which have some expansion and movement in them.
 You will also learn about using self-levelling compounds to correct un-level floors.
 During this part of the day we will deal with some unusual situations that you may come across which can cause you problems if you don’t know how to deal with them.
 Underfloor heating, cracking concrete floors, anti-fracture matting, expansion joints and different height floors will all be covered during this course.
 We will also show you how to set out some more complex tiling patterns & bonds.
 This additional information should enable you to tackle any hurdle you’re likely to come across in the process of running your tiling business.

 The final part of this course covers natural stone.
 There are a wide variety of natural stone tile products on the market at the moment and they’re becoming increasingly more popular with customers due to their high-end aesthetics.
 In fact, natural stone installation makes up about 35% of tiling jobs these days!
 While the earnings potential for fitting natural stone is significantly higher than ceramic or porcelain tiles, they do need a bit of special treatment – they’re natural products carved out of the earth and are all porous (they stain easily!).
 By the end of this course you will have a full understanding of how to identify, clean, cut, drill and fit natural stone tiles.
 You will also know how to seal each different type of natural stone using the correct choice of the many different sealers on the market.